Aristo Sham

-Aristo Sham (沈靖韜; born 12 March 1996) is a Hong Kong pianist.
-He is the winner of numerous international prizes and has performed as a soloist with many of the world’s leading orchestras.
+Aristo Sham (沈靖韜 (Shěn Jìngtāo); born 12 March 1996) is a Hong Kong pianist.
+He has performed as a soloist with many orchestras internationally.
 In 2025, he gained recognition after winning the Gold Medal at the Van Cliburn International Piano Competition.

 Early life and education

 Born in Hong Kong, Sham began piano lessons with his mother at the age of three.
 His father, C.W.
-Sham, is a physics teacher at tutoring school Beacon College.
-He attended Diocesan Boys' School for primary education and was a student of Eleanor Wong at the Hong Kong Academy for Performing Arts, before moving to London for studies at Harrow School.
+Sham, is a physics teacher at the cram school Beacon College.
+He attended Diocesan Boys' School for primary education and was a student of Eleanor Wong at the Hong Kong Academy for Performing Arts before moving to London to study at the Harrow School.

 Sham first came to attention as the winner of the Ettlingen International Piano Competition in 2006, the Gina Bachauer International Junior Piano Competition in 2008, and the Minnesota International Piano-e-Competition in 2011.
 In 2009, he was featured in the TV series, The World’s Greatest Musical Prodigies, broadcast by Channel 4 in the UK.
 In 2011, he earned an FRSM in Piano Performance with distinction, and was appointed a Steinway Young Artist the following year.

-After completing secondary education, Sham enrolled in a dual-degree program, earning a Bachelor of Arts in Economics from Harvard University and a Master of Music from New England Conservatory, where he learned with Victor Rosenbaum.
-He has since graduated with an Artist Diploma from the Juilliard School under the guidance of Robert McDonald and Orli Shaham.
+After completing his secondary education, Sham enrolled in a dual-degree program at Harvard University and the New England Conservatory of Music, graduating with a Bachelor of Arts in economics and a Master of Music, respectively.
+At the New England Conservatory, he studied under Victor Rosenbaum.
+He has since graduated with an artist diploma from the Juilliard School under the guidance of Robert McDonald and Orli Shaham.
 His other principal teachers include Colin Stone and Julia Mustonen-Dahlkvist.